attrill20/FPLFixtureCalendar/README.md

 <img width="1049" alt="Screenshot 2023-07-13 at 16 40 18" src="https://github.com/attrill20/FPLFixtureCalendar/assets/123314687/c021a862-3108-4bca-bc06-6d3d1af60298">

-However, still finding it difficult to work out how to pull 2 seperate APIs (https://fantasy.premierleague.com/api/bootstrap-static/ for player info and https://fantasy.premierleague.com/api/fixtures/ for fixtures) as await Promise.all and then mapping through them is just creating errors.
+However, still finding it difficult to work out how to pull 2 separate APIs (https://fantasy.premierleague.com/api/bootstrap-static/ for player info and https://fantasy.premierleague.com/api/fixtures/ for fixtures) as await Promise.all and then mapping through them is just creating errors.
 Will get back to this after the weekend I think!

 ## 09/07/23